 - One original transcript from each college or university attended.
-For PhD applicants, the cumulative grade point average (GPA) must be 3.0 or higher.
+For MS or PhD applicants, the cumulative grade point average (GPA) must be 3.0 or higher.
 All transcripts should be scans of official transcripts showing the college’s or registrar’s original seal and any degrees completed.

 - TOEFL/IELTS (if required to establish English proficiency).
 A minimum iBT TOEFL score of 79 (or 550 paper based), or a minimum IELTS overall score of 6.5 is required.